-Changes That Can Occur During and After Treatment
+Changes That Can Occur Because of Treatment

 The following changes can occur for men: